-Detroit Man Gives Away His Savings To Buy Gas For Nurses, ‘I Just Love Them’
+Detroit Man Uses His Savings To Buy Gas For Nurses, ‘I Just Love Them’

 “Oh my goodness, that is so nice of him.
 That’s so good.
 God bless him.” one unidentified nurse said of Marshall’s good works.

 After the second day was over, Marshall’s money had run out.
-However, he still wanted to show his appreciation to the doctors, nurses, first responders, medics and other courageous people that are serving others during this time.
+However, he still wanted to show his appreciation to the doctors, nurses, first responders, medics, and other courageous people that are serving others during this time.
 Thus, he flipped his sign over and wrote a new message, “THANK YOU FOR ALL YOU DO!!!” which he held up to those driving by.

 Marshall’s kindness has touched the hearts of many and has encouraged others to give back.
 One woman, identified only as Alana, said her nephew was a nurse and she wanted to give back in tribute to him.
 Thus, she bought another $200 worth of gas for nurses.